kloudbytes/certified-kubernetes-administator/docs/01-cka-course-Introduction/install-k8s-kubeadm-ubuntu-22-containerd.md

 ```
 kubeadm token create --print-join-command > /print-join-cluster.txt
 ```
-Note: use "print-join-cluster.txt file for future use to join worker node into k8s-master.
+Note: use the "print-join-cluster.txt file for future use to join the worker node into k8s-master.

 ##### To be able to run kubectl commands as non-root user
 If you want to be able to run kubectl commands as non-root user, then as a non-root user perform these